-All of the chosen assumptions (including those relating to investment strategy) are set out in the Board's statement of funding principles, which is attached as appendix 11.
+All of the chosen assumptions (including those relating to investment strategy) are set out in the Board's statement of funding principles, a copy of which is enclosed.

-The Fund faces a number of risks, as described in appendix 1.
+The Fund faces a number of risks, as described in Appendix 1.

-In particular, the actual returns on the Fund's assets may prove to be higher or lower than returns assumed.
+In particular, the actual returns on the Fund's assets may prove to be higher or lower than the returns assumed.
 The higher the assumptions, the greater is the chance that actual returns will be lower, which would lead to:

 - the need for additional Employer contributions in the future, within the DBS; or - lower or no discretionary bonuses granted within the PB Classic and PB 14 sections.
-There is also a possibility that additional Employer contributions could be required in the PBS.
+There is also a possibility that additional Employer contributions could be required in the

+PBS.